-In the case of an accident, illness, or other emergency that results in absence or non-participation, a student must inform the Director of Advising Services, who will review submitted documentation and notify relevant instructors as needed.
-Students are always expected to make up work missed due to absences, even if faculty are unable to provide additional contact time.
-Work-related obligations and/or deadlines are not considered emergency situations.
-Students are expected to arrange both their practice and academic curriculum schedules so that neither compromises the other.
+In the case of an accident, illness, or other emergency that results in absence or non-participation, a student must inform the Director of Advising Services, who will review submitted documentation

 Religious Beliefs

 Students whose religious beliefs may cause them to miss classes, examinations or studio reviews must inform their instructors ahead of time and provide documentation of their religious obligation for the specified date(s) to the Director of Advising Services.
 Although students are not penalized for missing class sessions and activities for such cause, they must make up work and any missed assignments within a reasonable amount of time and subject to deadlines established by their instructors at the time of notification.